StephCurry07/Appication_Tracker/README.md

 ## 💾 Data Management

-Your application data is automatically saved to localStorage whenever you:
+Your application data is automatically synced with Supabase whenever you:
 - Add a new application
 - Update an existing application
 - Change application status
 - Delete an application

-**Note**: Clearing browser data will remove all applications.
-Consider exporting important data or using the app consistently on the same browser/device.
+**Benefits**:
+- ✅ Access from any device
+- ✅ Automatic cloud backups
+- ✅ Real-time synchronization
+- ✅ Secure user authentication
+- ✅ Data persistence across devices

 ## 🔧 Configuration Files